Privacy Notice

 What happens if you no longer wish to participate in the programme?

-It would be valuable for us to understand why the programme is no longer of interest to you so we would simply ask you for your feedback on your experience and reasons for withdrawal.
+You may choose to withdraw from participating in Skills Connect and Future Bright at any time.
+It would be valuable for us to understand why the programme is no longer of interest to you, and so we would request your feedback on your experience and your reasons for withdrawal.

 You have the right to refuse information or object to the usage of your information